maybeflexa/Wraith-Lib/Documentation.md

 }

 Tabs.Main:AddParagraph("Welcome", {
-    Content = "Welcome to Wraith Hub!
-This example demonstrates every single element available in the library.", Tooltip = "This is a paragraph element"
+    Content = "Welcome to Test This example demonstrates every single element available in the library.", Tooltip = "This is a paragraph element"
 })